jamesryanwilco/Group-Meet-V1/docs/supabase-setup.md

 using ( auth.uid() = id );

--- (Updated) Final recursion-safe policy for viewing profiles. drop policy if exists "Users can view profiles of self and fellow group members." on public.profiles;
+-- (Updated) Final recursion-safe policy for viewing profiles.
+-- This is the single source of truth for who can see whose profile. drop policy if exists "Users can view profiles of self and fellow group members." on public.profiles;
 drop policy if exists "Users can view profiles of fellow group members." on public.profiles;
 drop policy if exists "Users can view profiles of self, group members, and matched members." on public.profiles;